yukikitayama/cpp/note/pointer.md

 `void *ptr;`

 A pointer that points at nothing.
 It can point to any value of any type.

+You cannot dereference it by `*ptr;`.

 Useful when you don't know what it may be used for in the future.
+As soon as it becomes clear, the pointer can easily be converted into another pointer of the desired type.

 ## Array of pointers